Adobe-Marketing-Cloud/aep-cloud-ml-ecosystem/notebooks/aws_sagemaker/README.md

     c. **Run** command: `python3 validate.py`

-6. If the validation script returns **SUCCESS**, get started with the Week1 notebook.
+6. If the validation script returns **SUCCESS**, get started with Notebook-1.

     a.
 Using the file explorer, **navigate** to `aep-cloud-ml-ecosystem-main/notebooks/aws_sagemaker`